 You can read about Waverley's former consort MV Balmoral here.

-Waverley's 2019 season was cancelled in May following the discovery of major problems with the ship’s 20-year old boilers.
-An appeal to raise £2.3 million was launched on Saturday 15th June 2019 to return the Waverley to service in 2020, ensuring that a unique piece of Britain's maritime heritage stays alive.
-Read more here.
+Waverley's 2019 season was cancelled in May following the discovery of major problems with the ship's 20-year old boilers.
+In December 2019 the Waverley Boiler Refit Appeal achieved its target of £2.3 million paving the way for this unique piece of Britain's maritime heritage to sail again in 2020.

 Flagship of our fleet, Paddle Steamer Waverley is the last sea-going paddle steamer in the world.
 Built on the Clyde in 1947 for the London and North Eastern Railway, she is named after Sir Walter Scott’s first novel and indeed carries a portrait of Edward Waverley on her paddle boxes.
 Waverley is powered by a triple-expansion marine steam engine.
 In 1974 she was gifted to the Society for the token sum of £1.
 She sails between April and October each year in the waters of Scotland, England and Wales.